Why I Hated Gilmore Girls: A Year in the Life

 The 4 little words, which were actually 2, were ridiculous.
 Unless they’re making another series.
 Which they’re not.

 I hate cliff-hanger endings, particularly within revivals.
-It’s unfair to the audience that have waited or stuck with a series to then get a question which will never be answered.
+It’s unfair to the audience that has waited or stuck with a series to then get a question that will never be answered.

-I’m angry at them for that and the exaggeration of the whole series and the lack of appreciation for the littler things, beyond that of a 5-minute sequence.
-We got one scene with Sookie, a brief moment with Jackson, and really hurried scenes between Lane, the band and Rory and even smaller scenes between Jess and everyone else!
+I’m angry at them for that and the exaggeration of the whole series and the lack of appreciation for the little things, beyond that of a 5-minute sequence.
+We got one scene with Sookie, a brief moment with Jackson, and really hurried scenes between Lane, the band, and Rory, and even smaller scenes between Jess and everyone else!